MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 5. Both user and non-user data should be saved or backed up to OneDrive, SharePoint or other document repositories.

 > [!IMPORTANT]
-> Users may still require settings or application data in their profile from third party or other line-of-business applications.
-If that data is necessary, it should be preserved following the recommendation of the vendor.
+> Users might require settings or application data in their profile from third party or other line-of-business applications.
+If that data is necessary, you should preserve it following the recommendation of the vendor.
 Microsoft is not responsible for this data.

 For more information about FSLogix:
 - [Tutorial: Configure profile containers](/fslogix/tutorial-configure-profile-containers)